Indigenous peoples in Paraguay

-Indigenous peoples in Paraguay, or Native Paraguayans, include 17 ethnic groups belonging to five language families.
-While only a 1.7% of Paraguay's population is fully indigenous, 75% of the population identifies as being partially of indigenous descent; however, the majority does not identify as being indigenous but as Mestizos.
+The Indigenous peoples in Paraguay, or Native Paraguayans, include 17 ethnic groups belonging to five language families.
+Only 2.3% of Paraguay's population is Indigenous, the majority are Mestizos.
 Most of the native population lives in the northwestern part of the country, the Gran Chaco.

 Population

-The Second National Indigenous Census, conducted in 2002, recording approximately 87,099 people, or 1.7% of the country's population, as being indigenous; however, as many as 75% of the Paraguayan population is mestizo, that is of partial Amerindian descent.
-Since the late 20th century, the indigenous population is growing faster than the rest of the population.
+The Fourth National Indigenous Census, conducted in 2022, recording approximately 140,206 people, or 2.3% of the country's population, as being Indigenous; however, as many as 75% of the Paraguayan population is mestizo, that is of partial Amerindian descent.
+Since the late 20th century, the Indigenous population is growing faster than the rest of the population.
 As of 2002, 47.1% of the native population was 14 years old or younger.